-This learning module explores the mechanisms of liver injury caused by alcohol, the risk factors associated with alcohol-related liver disease and assessment tools to identify people with alcohol-use disorders.
-Withdrawal from alcohol, chronic liver disease, and issues around transplantation are also discussed, and the importance of the nursing role in assessing and monitoring patients as well as providing information and advice on the prevention of alcohol-related liver injury is highlighted.
+This learning module explores the mechanisms of liver injury caused by alcohol, the risk factors associated with alcohol-related liver disease, and assessment tools to identify people with alcohol-use disorders.
+The importance of the nursing role in assessing and monitoring patients as well as providing information and advice on the prevention of alcohol-related liver injury is highlighted.

 Pre and post module tests let you measure your progress.
 Further reading list included